afelipems/CapitalGainCli/README.md

 ### Running project tests
 To run its tests, all you have to do is execute `dotnet test` on root folder.

+### General observations
+- The most important test cases were written in TaxCalculationService, which holds core business rules.
+- The UserInputHandler tests only focus on handler major responsibilities, which are serializing data and handling inputs independently and error safe.